bengarishodge/icewind-dale/sessions/session_10.md

 We continue to the [[Netherese]] tower to the east.
 On our travels there is a heard of deer that is attacked by a [[white dragon]] with a rider atop it.
 Its den is likely to the west.
 We ask the deer about the dragon and they tell us all they know.
 The deer is named [[Elko]].

 We cross the rivers and see a rock tower ahead of us.
 It looks like the rock was thrust into the ground.
 We do see some people at the base of the structure and approach the camp.
-We see [[Avarice]] and [[Vellen Harpelle]] both accompanied by some expeditioners with them.
+We see [[Avarice]] and [[Vellyn Harpelle]] both accompanied by some expeditioners with them.

 [[Worthy]] sees [[Avarice]] and they confront each other. [[Avarice]] tells her that she hasn't heard from their family and she is singularly consumed with finding [[Netherese]] artifacts for the [[Arcane Brotherhood]].

 We spot a tunnel in the ice that would lead into the tower.
-We convince both [[Vellen Harpelle]] and [[Avarice]] to work together.
+We convince both [[Vellyn Harpelle]] and [[Avarice]] to work together.

 Next time
 - explore the [[Netherese]] tower.